Hero Pose

 1. Begin in Child's Pose.

-2. Move your heels to either side of your buttocks.
+2. Move your heels to either side of your sit bones (buttocks).

 3. On an exhale, extend your torso up, using your hands to rotate the skin of the thighs outward.